Skip to main content

 (9) A sampling port for measurement of treated undiluted exhaust gases before they enter the mine atmosphere; and

-(10) For permissible diesel equipment, any additional MSHA regulations must be met.
+(10) For permissible diesel equipment, compliance with any additional MSHA regulations.

 (E) Diagnostics systems.
-On-board engine performance and maintenance diagnostics systems shall be capable of continuously monitoring and giving readouts to assure compliance with paragraphs (D)(1) to (D)(10) of this rule.
-The diagnostics system shall identify levels that exceed the engine and/or component manufacturer's recommendation or the applicable MSHA or chief's requirements as to the following:
+It is necessary for on-board engine performance and maintenance diagnostics systems to be capable of continuously monitoring and giving readouts to assure compliance with paragraphs (D)(1) to (D)(10) of this rule.
+The diagnostics system is to identify levels that exceed the engine and/or component manufacturer's recommendation or the applicable MSHA or chief's directives as to the following:

 (1) Engine speed;